What Does a 3D Modeler Do? Where Does a 3D Modeler Work? ACR Takes a Look.

 3D modelers average around $68,645 per year, however, individual salaries vary greatly by company, geographic location, experience, education, and more.
 For example, a 3D modeler working at California-based DreamWorks Animation or Connecticut-based Blue Sky Studios—a Twentieth Century Fox Film affiliate—may earn as much as $100,000 per year.
 A 3D Modeler working at a smaller company, such as Georgia-based Kiz Toys, may earn around $40,000-$48,000 per year or around $42,500 at Alabama-bases AEgis Technologies Group.

 Many 3D modelers are self-employed.
 In these cases, well-established modelers can earn well over six figures, while those just starting out may only charge a nominal fee while gaining experience.
-However, this is only temporary, as talented artists tend to advance on the pay scale quickly.
+However, this is only temporary as talented artists tend to advance quickly.

 Awesome Animation Fact: In 1979, a group of computing students at the New York Institute of Technology began making The Works, which would have been the world's first film made entirely from computer animation.
 However, according to Computer Science for Fun (published by Queen Mary, University of London), script and technology problems forced the students to abandon the project and the distinction eventually went to Toy Story—more than fifteen years later.